Evidence of Scaling Advantage for the Quantum Approximate Optimization Algorithm on a Classically Intractable Problem: Introduction

-We study the scaling of QAOA TTS with the problem size on the Low Autocorrelation Binary Sequences (LABS) problem,\cite{Boehmer1967,Schroeder1970} also known as the Bernasconi model in statistical physics.\cite{Bernasconi1987,cond-mat/9707104} The LABS problem has applications in communications engineering, where the low autocorrelation sequences are used for designing radar pulses.\cite{Boehmer1967,Golay1977} To solve LABS, one has to produce a sequence of $N$ bits that minimizes a specific quartic objective.
+We study the scaling of QAOA TTS with the problem size on the Low Autocorrelation Binary Sequences (LABS) problem~\cite{Boehmer1967,Schroeder1970}, also known as the Bernasconi model in statistical physics~\cite{Bernasconi1987,cond-mat/9707104}.
+The LABS problem has applications in communications engineering, where the low autocorrelation sequences are used for designing radar pulses~\cite{Boehmer1967,Golay1977}.
+To solve LABS, one has to produce a sequence of $N$ bits that minimizes a specific quartic objective.

 We choose LABS to study the scaling of QAOA TTS for the following three reasons.
-First, the complexity of LABS grows rapidly, with optimal solutions known only for $N\leq 66$ and the best heuristics producing approximate solutions of quality decaying with $N$ for $N \gtrapprox 200$.~\cite{OPUS2-git_labs-Boskovic,Packebusch2016} This makes it a promising candidate problem, since only a few hundred qubits are required to tackle classically intractable instances.
+First, the complexity of LABS grows rapidly, with optimal solutions known only for $N\leq 66$ and the best heuristics producing approximate solutions of quality decaying with $N$ for $N \gtrapprox 200$~\cite{OPUS2-git_labs-Boskovic,Packebusch2016}.
+This makes it a promising candidate problem, since only a few hundred qubits are required to tackle classically intractable instances.
 Second, the performance of classical solvers for LABS has been benchmarked~\cite{OPUS2-git_labs-Boskovic,Packebusch2016} in terms of the scaling of their TTS with problem size.
-We reproduce these results and observe that that the scaling of classical solvers at $N\leq 40$ matches the behavior at large $N$ reported in the literature.
-This provides evidence that the scaling we observe for QAOA at $N\leq 40$ will similarly extrapolate to large $N$.
+Since optimal solutions are only known for $N\leq 66$, the scaling of TTS for all classical solvers is obtained by fitting results for $N\leq 66$.
+We reproduce these results and observe that that the scaling of classical solvers at $N\leq 40$ matches the behavior for $N$ up to $66$ reported in the literature.
+This provides evidence that the scaling we observe for QAOA at $N\leq 40$ will similarly extrapolate to larger $N$.
 Third, LABS has only one instance per problem size $N$.
 Combined with the hardness of LABS, this makes it possible to reliably study the scaling of QAOA at large problem sizes, where simulating tens or hundreds of random instances would be computationally infeasible.